maab-osman/information-security-course/h3-hello-lab.md

  - Service on Port 631 open IPP is a printing service called CUPS for managing printers (CBT Nuggets, 2024).
  - I learned that this is a standard helper service on many Linux systems and usually not high risk if connected to a network

-Sources used:
+<br><br> Sources used:
--CBT Nuggets.
+- CBT Nuggets.
 (2024).
 What is Port 631? [online] Available at: https://www.cbtnuggets.com/common-ports/what-is-port-631.
 - GeeksforGeeks (2025).
 Nmap Scanning Results. [online] GeeksforGeeks.
 Available at: https://www.geeksforgeeks.org/ethical-hacking/nmap-scanning-results/ [Accessed 6 Sep.
 2025].
 - GeeksforGeeks (2024).
 What is Port 80? [online] GeeksforGeeks.
 Available at: https://www.geeksforgeeks.org/computer-networks/what-is-port-80/.
 - Netcomlearning.com.
 (2024).
 What You Need to Know About Port 22 and Secure Shell (SSH). [online] Available at: https://www.netcomlearning.com/blog/what-is-port-22.